restore-master/back-end/README.md

 The **`server`** module utilizes  `express`.
 It requires in the `errorHandler` from the middleware, and `database` modules.
 It exports `start()` and `stop()` methods to the server.
 These methods also connect and disconnect from `mongoose` and the `MongoDB` respectively.

 ## Utilities
+The **`utilities`** module exports 5 functions.
+The `log` function debugs and console logs. the `logError` function debugs and console logs errors.
+The `map` function maps through an array.
+The `filter` function filters through an array.
+Finally the `daysToMilliseconds` converts the amount of time in the given days to millisecond.

 # Middleware